-I Now Own Three Pairs Of Amazon's $13 Hot-Girl Sunglasses
+I Bought 3 Pairs Of These $13 Amazon Hot-Girl Sunglasses

 I've previously shared that, after a lifetime of scoffing at the need for trendy sunglasses and breaking or losing any pair I acquire within a two-week timeframe, I’ve become eyewear-curious.
 Chalk it up to spending the past four months inside but I’m growing doubtful that my weakened, sunlight-starved peepers can handle even a sliver of excess Vitamin D. So, I've been combing the internet for an accessory that will protect my pupils from the sun's lack of chill — and, it didn't take long before the siren song of Amazon drew me in.
 While I’m not in the habit of bulk buying from the site, my job requires me to visit it on a near-daily basis which makes it impossible to avoid the occasional impulse buy or two.
 (Or, in my case ... um, three?)
 Before I knew it, I became the proud owner of Butaby’s Rectangle Sunglasses in multiples — or, as the mysteriously-provenanced brand calls them, “Rectangle Sunglasses for Women Retro Driving Glasses 90’s Vintage Fashion Narrow Square Frame.”
-I can’t remember why or how I landed on this particular pair, but when I got there, I couldn’t resist what I saw: a gently triangular and vaguely nostalgic silhouette that was equal parts ’90s supermodel and, well, 2021 supermodel.
+I can’t remember why or how I landed on this particular pair, but when I got there, I couldn’t resist what I saw: a gently rectangular and vaguely nostalgic silhouette that's equal parts ’90s supermodel and 2021 hot girl.

 Advertisement